Metabolic-Related Fatty Liver Disease

 MASH

-Metabolic dysfunction-associated steatohepatitis (MASH) -- formerly known as nonalcoholic steatohepatitis (NASH) -- occurs when MASLD progresses.
-It can cause liver inflammation, advanced liver scarring (cirrhosis), and liver failure.
-MASH is the fastest growing cause of liver cancer and leads to more liver transplants than any other liver disease.
+Metabolic dysfunction-associated steatohepatitis (MASH) -- formerly known as nonalcoholic steatohepatitis (NASH) -- is the aggressive form of MASLD.
+It can lead to liver inflammation, advanced liver scarring (cirrhosis), and liver failure.
+MASH is the fastest-growing cause of liver cancer and leads to more liver transplants than any other liver disease.

 Our Locations